'PENTECOST PAGES'

 Pentecost is regarded as the birthday of the Christian church and the start of the church’s mission to the world.
 Red vestments are worn as a symbol of the flames in which the Holy Spirit came to earth.

-The articles, readings and prayers below tell something of the story and importance of this very special season, as well as linking it with a new mission initiative at St Faith's
+The articles, readings and prayers below tell something of the story and importance of this very special season.

 The Pentecost Theme